- Esports has developed into a global industry that generates large volumes of data.

 Purpose limitation of data processing

-An organizer stores the account names of the players for the organization of a tournament.
-At the end of the tournament, the organizer would like to pass this data on to a sponsor.
+An organizer saves the account names of the players for the organization of a tournament.
+At the end of the tournament, he wants to pass this data on to a sponsor.
 This would be a breach of the GDPR without the express consent of the players.

 Information requirements

 Data controllers must provide data subjects with comprehensive information about the processing of their data.
-This includes specifying the purpose of processing, the storage period and the recipients of the data.
-Example:
+This includes, among other things, stating the purpose of processing, the storage period and the recipients of the data.

 Protective measures